fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 The Map itself acts at the outer container for the whole application where no part of the UI can be rendered beyond this boundary - the `Outer shell`.
 The host pages is responsible for deciding on the size of the application container and can constrain or modify it as will.

 All the feature and components of the UI - excluding the map and visualized data - are rendered inside the `Inner shell`, a container located inside the `Outer shell`.
 The `Inner shell` can also be manipulated by the host page for the purposes of creating map which seem to extend beyond active area of the page to which all the functionality is confined.
-The earlier designs of the Climate Portal applicate made use of this feature.
+The earlier designs of the Climate Portal application made use of this feature.

 ![](https://i.imgur.com/8d19RnC.png)